rohithzmoi/Droidstar-DMR/README.md

 ## Support

-If you would like to support the development of the iOS TestFlight or public release, you can **[buy me a coffee](https://buymeacoffee.com/rohithz)**.
+If you would like to support the development of the Droidstar DMR iOS TestFlight or public release, you can **[buy me a coffee](https://buymeacoffee.com/rohithz)**.

 ---